52 Spring Acrylic Nails That Are Fresh, Pretty, and Actually Wearable in 2026

 3. Soft White Almond Nails

 Clean, creamy white on a medium almond shape.
-This is the “quiet luxury” nail of the season understated but clearly intentional.
+This is the elevated basics nail of spring 2026 clean enough to wear anywhere, considered enough to feel like a choice.

 4. Nude with a Translucent Shimmer